Why and when your consent is necessary

 We sometimes share your personal information:

-- with third parties who work with our practice for business purposes, such as accreditation agencies or research programs – these third parties are required to comply with the Australian Privacy Principles and with this policy.
+- with third parties who work with the practice for business purposes, such as accreditation agencies or research programs – these third parties are required to comply with the Australian Privacy Principles and with this policy.
 HNECCPHN, MedicineInsight and SmartVax are third parties with whom we routinely share DE-IDENTIFIED patient data.
 More information about each is provided below.

 - with other healthcare providers (eg when we refer you for specialist services)